keikari/lbry-addon-test/README.md

 #### Features:
 - search
 - advanced search options(can be stored as a "categories")
-- view video, audio, markdown(needs polishing), pdf and image files
+- view video, audio, markdown(needs polishing) and image files
 - repost
 - tip/support
 - follows(kind of, this uses your "local" prefrences from lbry app)